ronknight/iconic-vault-logo-and-character-repository/README.md

 - `characters/`: A collection of character illustrations in vector and raster formats.
 - `README.md`: Documentation of the repository.
 - `LICENSE`: The repository's license (MIT).
+- `app.py`: The main Flask application that handles routes, API calls, and data processing.
+- `brandfetch.py`: Functions to interact with Brandfetch API for fetching logos.
+- `marvel.py`: Functions to interact with the Marvel API for fetching character information.
+- `disney.py`: Functions to interact with the Disney API for fetching character information.
+- `brands.json`: JSON file for storing metadata of uploaded logos.
+- `characters.json`: JSON file for storing metadata of uploaded characters.
+- `templates/`: Contains HTML templates for the web application UI.

 ## ⚙️ Installation